No Fuss Basic French Toast

-So I wanted to take a step back from the super-hyper world of recipes and instead provide the most basic of recipes.
-Could I have turned this into CARAMEL APPLE PUMPKIN CINNAMON LATTE FRENCH TOAST?
+So I wanted to take a step back from the super-hyper world of recipes and instead provide a classic simple french toast recipe.
+Could I have turned this into MILLIONAIRE CARAMEL APPLE PUMPKIN FRENCH TOAST?

-Probably, but sometimes you just want a damn piece of Basic French Toast that tastes good without all the fluff.
+Probably, but sometimes you just want a no frills piece of French Toast that tastes good without all the fluff.

 1) If your bread isn’t stale, toasted it in a 300 degree oven for 5-6 minutes to dry it out.
 You don’t want it actually toasted, just dry.